I have several ongoing projects–probably too many, but I love them all, like children.

 A) Much of my current work focuses on religion and politics.
 Here are a few highlights:

-At present, much of my work focuses on religion and democracy in Latin America.
-My book manuscript, Crosses and Culture Wars: Evangelicals, Catholics, and Brazilian Democracy, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.
+My 2019 book, Religion and Brazilian Democracy: Mobilizing the People of God, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.

-I am also working on two big projects related to gender, socialization, and work processes in academia.
+B) Co-authors and I are engaged in several projects related to gender, socialization, and work processes in academia.

 You can find various data sources here.